ti-mo/esphome-docs/components/sensor/dht.rst

     DHT model with the ``model:`` configuration variable.
 Other problems could be wrong pull-up resistor values on the DATA pin or too long cables.

+    If you're using a DHT module with an external pull-up resistor and seeing invalid temperature/humidity warnings in the logs, set ``pullup: false`` under your ``pin`` configuration.

 See Also
 --------